idris-community/idris2-lsp/README.md

 Refer to the [project wiki](https://github.com/idris-community/idris2-lsp/wiki) for editor-specific configurations.

 ## Compile
-To compile `idris2-lsp` you need `Idris2-0.4.0` (available [here](https://github.com/idris-lang/Idris2/releases/tag/v0.4.0)) and you also need the `idris2api` package.
+To compile `idris2-lsp` you need a working installation of the Idris2 compiler (available [here](https://github.com/idris-lang/Idris2)) and you also need the `idris2api` package.
 See the [install guide](https://github.com/idris-lang/Idris2/blob/master/INSTALL.md) how to build the `idris2api` package.

-**NOTE: The version of the Idris2 compiler available as submodule is the only tested version.
-The main branch will be synced with the latest Idris2 release.
-Visit the nightly branch for more cutting-edge support, we will try to keep up with the Idris2 master branch.**
+**NOTE: The version of the Idris2 compiler available as submodule is the only tested version, we will try to keep in sync with the latest master.**

 ## Install
 Run `make install` to install the server, by default it will be placed in the same default directory of the Idris2 compiler, i.e. `~/.idris2/bin`.